The Homemade High: A Guide for Parents

 Or, as someone trying to sound smart would say, diphenhydramine.
 The little pink and white capsules that come in handy when a parent wants to tame the spirits of an unruly toddler also work for a teenager in a pinch who wants to get high.
 Most who try this won’t do so again, the “high” is pretty much a bummer, often resulting in scary hallucinations and uncomfortable anxiety.

 The 11 items listed above are all potential methods of concocting a potent homemade high.
-There are also a couple myths worth dispelling about homemade highs.
+There are also a couple myths worth dispelling about the homemade high.
 Banana peels are often rumored to produce a homemade psychedelic experience, but this is not true.
 While there are some psychoactive properties to some compounds in banana peels, the concentration of psychoactive compounds is not strong enough to produce any noteworthy effects.

 Poppy seeds are also frequently rumored to be a potential source of an opium high.
 While poppy seeds can and often do result in false positives for opiates on drug tests, getting high on poppy seeds is rather unlikely.
 However, if your poppy predilection pushes you to the specific delicacy of Spanish poppy seeds you could very well find yourself accidentally feeling comfortably numb.
 Spanish poppy seeds have about 100 times more morphine than other poppy seeds.
 If you are inclined to ingest about 40 grams of Spanish poppy seeds you will ingest the equivalent of 10 milligrams of morphine, which is about equal to a low-level hospital dose.